lazzie01/FlickerProject/README.md

 # Debugging The Application

 -> Step 1: Run the backend
-    Open the Backend>System>System.sln using Visual Studio
+    Open the Backend>System>FlickerProject.sln using Visual Studio

     Open the Web.config project in System Project and change the default connection string to point to your server.

     Run the application

 -> Step 2: Run the frontend
-    Open the Frontend>AngularApp using Visual Studio Code and execute ng serve command
+    Open the FlickerProject-> Frontend-> my-app using Visual Studio Code and execute ng serve command

     The Frontend application will open in the default web browser, please wait for the application to create a database and seed it with inital data.